 It is true that Vince McMahon had bought out WCW for pennies on the dollar.
 Unfortunately, a lot of the wrestler contracts were still held by WCW's holding company, AOL-Time Warner.
 And a lot of those wrestlers elected to "sit out" their contracts, content to be paid for doing nothing, rather than let themselves be bought out by Vince.
 This left WCW severely lacking in superstar talent.
 Adding to the trouble were the gimmicks and storylines the former WCW wrestlers were given, including Diamond Dallas Page being booked as a stalker of The Undertaker's then-wife at the time Sara.

 This was made clear at the final battle at Survivor Series, where the only two members of Team Alliance that would be considered WCW or ECW stars were Booker T and Rob Van Dam.
-They were quickly eliminated from the match, and ultimately the match would come down to The Rock VS "Stone Cold" Steve Austin, two WWF stalwarts (though Stone Cold Steve Austin did spend some time in both WCW and ECW.)
+They were quickly eliminated from the match, and ultimately the match would come down to The Rock vs. "Stone Cold" Steve Austin, two WWF stalwarts (though Austin did spend some time in both WCW and ECW.)